ookiineko/termix_wip/README.md

 ## Known issues

+### ABI differences

+Some potential ABI differences between Linux and Windows may cause all kinds of low-level difficulties or major issues for some features to be implemented and work with Termix (some of them may **NEVER** be possible to be workarounded or implemented), while workarounds might be possbile for some of them, it can hurt performance and make Termix runs slower and less efficient.

 ### Windows limitation

 Currently on Windows, mapping file data to a page size aligned address is not easy and sometimes nearly impossible.